 3.7.
 The methodology for the calculation of developer contributions for schools is outlined below and described in more detail in Appendix 2.
 The formula which determines the contribution rate per residential unit is based on actual costs incurred in recent capital (education) projects in East Ayrshire, adjusted for BCIS All-in-TPI indexation to Quarter 4 2023.
-The formula, in terms of the number of anticipated new units in catchments will be informed by the rate at which the Council anticipates LDP2 development opportunity sites to be built out and the latest agreed Housing Land Audit which will take into account any windfall sites.
+The formula, in terms of the number of anticipated new units in catchments over a threshold will be informed by what the Council expects to be built in accordance with the build out of LDP2 development opportunity sites for housing (in its entirety) and the latest agreed Housing Land Audit which will take into account any windfall sites.
 The calculation is as follows:

 All residential development (excluding affordable homes) is required to contribute towards new school infrastructure where insufficient capacity is identified.
-The constituent parts of the calculation including costs are detailed in Appendix 2.
-The standard contribution rate (per residential unit) is calculated as follows: Assessment of School Capacity in Catchment
+The constituent parts of the calculation including areas as set out by Scottsih Futures Trust and costs are detailed in Appendix 2.
+The standard contribution rate (per residential unit) is calculated as follows:

+Assessment of School Capacity in Catchment

-Theoretical number of pupils above 90% threshold anticipated X in school catchment at the end of the 5 year LEMP period
+Theoretical number of additional pupils above 85% threshold anticipated in school catchment at full build out of LDP2\